wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-setup-tomcat7-linux.md

 ###Can't access the virtual machine with Tomcat and Moodle from the Internet

 -	**Symptom**
-Tomcat is running but you can’t see the Tomcat default page with your browser.
+Tomcat is running but you can't see the Tomcat default page with your browser.
 -	**Possible root case**
 	1. The tomcat listen port is not same as the Private Port of your virtual machine's endpoint for tomcat traffic.